-Indie travel doesn’t have to be focused on visiting exotic, far away places.
+Indie travel doesn’t necessarily have to focus on visiting exotic, far away places.
 In fact, you can be an indie traveler practically in your own backyard.
-Road tripping is inexpensive, fun, and a quintessentially American way of travel that quickly gets you in touch with the character of people and places across the U.S. In later articles, I’ll cover some tips and tricks on how to plan and prepare for anything from a weekend to a cross country trip.
-I’ll also share some itineraries and suggestions for places to go across the U.S. For now, just to get you started, here are some reasons to get in the car and drive – and discover what makes road trips uniquely American, and uniquely indie.
+Road tripping is inexpensive, fun, and a quintessentially American way of travel that quickly gets you in touch with the character of people and places across the U.S. To get you started, here are some reasons to get in the car and drive – and discover what makes road trips uniquely American, and uniquely indie.
 (For a review of our indie travel ideals, click here).

 1)The character of small town America is so different from the big cities.